-

 - Students will be in their seats ready to begin without being tardy.

-- Students will come to class prepared to work.
-You will have all supplies, homework, Science notebook, text workbook, workbook and lab materials at each class meeting.
+- Students will come to class with a charged Chromebook & prepared to work.
+You will have all supplies,

 - Students will remain seated, refrain from talking excessively or disrupting the class in anyway, and will respect and be polite to everyone while in this classroom.